 Here we are, with Caprica the series finally unfolding before us.
 I’ve been looking forward to this for months, with an audience’s curiosity and a writer’s.
 I’m eager to try and write a spec script for this series, to get under its hood, and to see what choices the writers make when expanding and deepening this world they’re creating.
 So I’m planning on giving Caprica the same treatment I give Lost: a weekly musing on what I’ve seen.

 I don’t have cable, though, and the show’s on a days-long delay on Hulu and iTunes, so I won’t be able to get around to these posts until just before the next episode airs.
 Bear with me.

-Storium • Splinter Cell: Blacklist • Remember Me • The Last of Us • Hitman: Absolution • Dishonored • The Witcher 2 • Veritas • Tokaido • Unexploded Cow • Lord of the Rings Online • Tomb Raider • The One Ring • Project: Dark • Odyssey
+Storium • Project: Dark (various) • Coup • Last Will • Splinter Cell: Blacklist • Remember Me • The Last of Us • Hitman: Absolution • Dishonored • The Witcher 2 • Veritas • Tokaido • Unexploded Cow • Lord of the Rings Online • Tomb Raider • The One Ring • Dungeon World • Odyssey

-Tabletop • Almost Human • Parks & Rec • Brooklyn Nine-Nine • Thor: The Dark World • The Hollow Crown • Iron Man 3 • National Treasure • GI Joe: Retaliation • LA Confidential • Defiance • A Good Day to Die Hard • Oblivion • The Hunger Games
+Tabletop • Almost Human • Parks & Rec • Brooklyn Nine-Nine • Thor: The Dark World • The Hollow Crown • Vikings • Iron Man 3 • National Treasure • GI Joe: Retaliation • LA Confidential

-NPR News • Wait, Wait, Don't Tell Me • This American Life • The Nerdist Writer's Panel • The Tolkien Professor • Ken and Robin Talk About Stuff • The Nerdist • various soundtracks on repeating loops.
+NPR News • Wait, Wait, Don't Tell Me • This American Life • The Nerdist Writer's Panel • Ken and Robin Talk About Stuff • The Nerdist • various soundtracks on repeating loops.